This post contains affiliate links.

 A couple of very common concerns expressed by prospective Power Wheels and Wild Thing owners alike are a) how fast it can go and b) how are the speed controls to be set and adjusted.

 To answer the first part of the question, the Wild Thing tops out at 5 mph (8 kph) while traveling forward and 2.5 mph (4 kph) while in reverse.
 This is a lot of speed, especially for younger drivers and those new to the product and still getting a feel for it.

 Thankfully, there is a convenient and safe way to modify and reduce the Wild Thing's top speed.

-Once set by the buttons, the speed cannot be readjusted while the driver is operating the vehicle.
-This is a further safety feature of the Wild Thing.
+Once set by the buttons, the speed cannot be readjusted while the driver operates the vehicle.
+This is an additional safety feature of the Wild Thing.

-Another great aspect of the Wild Thing is that the battery tends to last a long time before needing to be fully recharged, despite whether or not it has been rigorously driven around in.
+Another great aspect of the Wild Thing is that the battery lasts a long time before needing to be fully recharged, despite whether or not it has been rigorously driven around.

-This is very advantageous because having to recharge the battery all the time can really take away from the overall fun.
-For this reason, the Wild Thing was designed to optimize battery power in the most efficient way possible.
+This is very advantageous because constantly recharging the battery can take away from the overall fun.
+For this reason, the Wild Thing was designed to optimize battery power most efficiently.

 Even having said that, there is no shortage of power behind the acceleration of the Wild Thing.
-When the motion is initiated, and the wheels start spinning, if you're not ready for it, the Wild Thing might just take you by surprise.
+When the motion is initiated and the wheels start spinning, the Wild Thing might take you by surprise if you're not ready for it.

 The power behind it is not to be understated.